wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 *WAF* premiered in August 2018 at Arnolfini, prior to performances in September 2018 at Southbank Centre's Unlimited Festival.

 #### Who is she?
-Jo Bannon returns after 2017's [*Alba* — her story of paleness, blending in, and standing out](/archive/2017-autumnwinter/bannon) — and for *We Are Fucked* is joined by Louise Ahl + Rosana Cade.
+Jo Bannon returns after 2017's [*Alba* — her story of paleness, blending in + standing out](/archive/2017-autumnwinter/bannon).

 A Bristol-based artist working in performance, choreography + live art, Jo also works as a dramaturg, educator + writer, and is a founder member of artist collective Residence.
 She has presented work in the UK, Europe, South America, USA, China, South Korea + Australia — Word of Warning presented her intimate [*Exposure*](/archive/2013-domestic/bannon) during 2013's Domestic.